 Source: Calvin and Hobbes

 Sound harsh?
 It might be.
 But people from all over the world have found comfort in the retelling of tales when fellow employees got their revenge on a particularly strict boss or company.
-The popular subreddit dedicated exclusively to sharing stories of malicious compliance has nearly 800,000 members and is growing by the day.
+The popular subreddit dedicated exclusively to sharing stories of malicious compliance has more than 850,000 members and is growing by the day.

 4 examples of malicious compliance from Reddit

 In order to give you a clear picture of how horribly wrong compliance can go, we’ve scoured Reddit to find the best examples of malicious compliance.